OFF PLANET ART

 JAN - OCT 2018

-To approach the target, the space-craft actually had to preform a series of breaking manuvers to slow down enough to align with the asteroid Bennu, averaging 63,000 mph ( 101,389 kph! ) around our sun, at near the same orbit as Earth.
+To approach Bennu, the space-craft actually had to preform a series of breaking maneuvers to slow down enough to align with the asteroid, averaging 63,000 mph ( 101,389 kph! ) around our sun, at near the same orbit as Earth.

 Fall 2018 - Spring 2019

 Believe it or not, Joe-and-Jane-Normal-Scientists were asked to help the OSIRIS-REx teams [dramatic pause] count rocks.
-It sounds boring and not very glorious, but it was vital to a successful sample collection.
-Can't have rocks flying around that could damage our beautiful space-craft now, can we?
-Sample selection site candidates were selected, in part, by the fewest number of potentially hazardous rocks.
+It sounds boring and not very glorious, but we can't have rocks flying around that could damage our space-craft now, can we?
+Sample site candidates were selected, in part, by the fewest number of potentially hazardous rocks.

 OCT 20-28, 2020

-Want to see how the scientists designed this space-craft to collect samples from an asteroid over 200 million miles from Earth?
+Watch how the scientists designed this space-craft to collect samples from an asteroid over 200 million miles from Earth.

-OSIRIS-REx touched down on Benu October 20, 2020 collecting samples of Bennu's surface material, at least 2.1 ounces (59.5 grams) and up to 4.4 pounds (2 kilograms) of it, which will be returned to earth by 2023.
-Although the touch-down occurred on the 20th, it took several days to verify the collection was successful and in a workable amount.
-By October 28th, the sample head was stored safely in the capsule that will be it's ride to Earth!
+OSIRIS-REx touched down on Benu October 20, collecting samples of surface material, at least 2.1 ounces (59.5 grams) and up to 4.4 pounds (2 kilograms) of it.
+By October 28th, the sample head was verified to be stored safely in the capsule that will be it's ride to Earth!

 It's a lot of work to take samples from such a long distance!